Luis Cáncer: Florida expedition and death

 Following his missionary success in Guatemala, Cáncer proposed a peaceful mission to Florida.
 The peninsula had already been ravaged by the expeditions of Pánfilo Narváez and Hernando de Soto and was regarded as very hostile to the Spanish, and Cáncer argued that further violence would never bring about its conversion to Catholicism and submission.
 In 1547, King Charles V approved Cáncer's Florida mission.
 However, the royal decree stipulated that the mission land at Florida's upper east coast, avoiding hostile territory in southern Florida and the Gulf Coast where earlier conquistadors had gone.

 Cáncer recruited fellow Dominicans Gregorio de Beteta, Diego de Tolosa, Juan García, and a certain Brother Fuentes.
 Leaving Vera Cruz, they reached Havana in 1549.
 There, they took on a converted Florida Indian, Magdalena, a "highly recommended" interpreter.
 The expedition then left for Florida on a caravel captained by Juan de Arena.
 Despite the warnings to avoid the Gulf Coast, Arena took them to an area south of Tampa Bay, only miles from where the previous expeditions had landed.
 There, they encountered a group of apparently peaceful and receptive Indians, who told them about the many populous villages of the Tocobaga chiefdom around Tampa Bay.
 Perceiving the possibility of goodwill, the expedition split, with Magdalena, Diego de Tolosa, Brother Fuentes, and an unknown sailor joining the Indians on the half-day's land route, and Cáncer returning to the caravel to meet them at the bay.

-The caravel reached Tampa Bay on June 23, 1549, but only Magdalena and a group of Indians greeted them.
+The caravel reached Tampa Bay on 23 June 1549, but only Magdalena and a group of Indians greeted them.
 Magdalena, now "much changed" and wearing Indian attire, told Cáncer that she had convinced the local chief that the friars were peaceful, and that the other Spaniards were now his guests.
 Cáncer and the others returned to the caravel that evening, and on board they found Juan Munos, a sailor who had been enslaved by the Indians years before but now escaped.
 Munos indicated that the Tocobaga had killed the two friars and enslaved the sailor.
 Beteta and García wanted to flee immediately and sail for the east coast of Florida, but Cáncer refused to leave a land "hallowed by the life blood" of his compatriots.
 The next day, the three men rowed to shore, where they saw a group of hostile Indians, and Cáncer exited the boat.
 He waded to shore and prayed for a while.
 Upon rising, he was brought to the group and beaten to death with clubs.

-Legacy

-Though not a canonized saint, he is nevertheless regarded by Catholics working for the canonization of the Martyrs of La Florida as the proto-martyr of Florida.